jrcoleman/Godzilla_Art_Pi/README.md

 - Create service config file. `/etc/conf.d/celery`:
 ```
 # Name of nodes to start
-# here we have a single node
 CELERYD_NODES="local1 api1"
-# or we could have three nodes:
-#CELERYD_NODES="w1 w2 w3"

 # Absolute or relative path to the 'celery' command:
 CELERY_BIN="/usr/local/bin/celery"
-#CELERY_BIN="/virtualenvs/def/bin/celery"

 # App instance to use
-# comment out this line if you don't use an app
 CELERY_APP="tasks"
-# or fully qualified:
-#CELERY_APP="proj.tasks:app"

 # How to call manage.py
 CELERYD_MULTI="multi"